-In PD for example, a multidisciplinary research team with our participation in the area C2 of the CMPB examines the role of a-synuclein aggregation for dopaminergic dysfunction and cell death and characterizes other disease related proteins in order to develop new neuroprotective strategies.
-To that end we use AAV viral gene transfer to express different disease-associated and design mutants of a-synuclein in the nigrostriatal system of rodents.
+In classical neurodegeneration research we have choosen PD as our topic.
+In this field, a multidisciplinary research team with our participation in the area C2 of the excellence cluster CNMPB examines the role of a-synuclein aggregation for dopaminergic dysfunction and cell death and characterizes other disease related proteins in order to develop new neuroprotective strategies.